hostedposted/py-gui/docs/call-reference.md

 This element stores the values of some objects.

-- You can use ``state`` for getting the value of object's before there definition.
+- You can use the `state` for getting the value of objects before their definition.

 ```py linenums="1" hl_lines="7"
 import pygui